-Students who make below a 70 on daily work, classwork, or homework will be given an opportunity to submit corrections for a grade up to a 80.
+Students who make below a 70 on daily work, classwork, or homework will be allowed to submit corrections for a grade up to 80.

-- Corrections must be submitted within 5 school days of assignment being returned to receive credit. - A parent signature must be obtained on all correction forms to be considered.
+- Corrections must be submitted within 5 school days of the assignment being returned to receive credit. - A parent signature must be obtained on all correction forms to be considered.

-Students who make below a 70 on an assessment will be given an opportunity to submit corrections for a grade up to a 80.
+Students who make below a 70 on an assessment will be allowed to submit corrections for a grade up to 80.

-- Assessment grades may only be made up during after school tutorials or intervention time as scheduled by the classroom teacher. - Assessment grades must be made up within 5 school days of the assessment grade being returned to students.
+- Assessment grades may only be made up during after-school tutorials or intervention time as scheduled by the classroom teacher. - Assessment grades must be made up within 5 school days of the assessment grade being returned to students.